Max King (rugby league)

-He previously played for the Gold Coast Titans and the Melbourne Storm in the National Rugby League.
+He previously played for the Gold Coast Titans and the Melbourne Storm in the NRL.

 Background

+King was born in Huddersfield, England to an Australian father and an English mother.
+His father David is a former professional rugby league player who was playing for the Huddersfield Giants at the time of King's birth.
+His mother is from Dewsbury.

-King was born in Huddersfield, England.
-His great-grandfather, Cec, played for the South Sydney Rabbitohs from 1945 to 1946, his grandfather, Johnny, was a seven-time premiership winner with the St George Dragons and his father, David, played for the Gold Coast Seagulls from 1991 to 1992.
-His mother is English.
+King's great-grandfather, Cec, played for the South Sydney Rabbitohs from 1945 to 1946, his grandfather, Johnny, was a seven-time premiership winner with the St George Dragons and his father, David, played for the Gold Coast Seagulls from 1991 to 1992.

 He lived in Huddersfield until aged 7 when he and his family moved to Australia.
 He lived in Maitland and was educated at All Saints College, Maitland.
 It was there where he represented NSW Combined Catholic Colleges Rugby League team.

-King is a West Maitland Wallaroo junior, he was signed by North Sydney Bears Harold Matthews Cup side in 2013 and then Newcastle Knights SG Ball Cup side in 2015, before being signed by the Gold Coast Titans.
+King is a West Maitland Wallaroo junior.
+He was signed by North Sydney Bears' Harold Matthews Cup side in 2013 and then Newcastle Knights SG Ball Cup side in 2015, before being signed by the Gold Coast Titans.

 Playing career

 Early career

 In 2016 and 2017, King played for the Gold Coast Titans' NYC team.
+Max King won the Titans Holden Cup Player Of The Year award in 2016.

 2017

-In round 3 of the 2017 NRL season, King made his NRL debut for the Gold Coast club against Parramatta.
+In round 3 of the 2017 NRL season, King made his NRL debut for the Gold Coast Titans against the Parramatta Eels.
+King played a total of 17 games in his debut season as the Titans finished 15th on the table.

 2018

-In round 9 of the 2018 season, King scored his first NRL try in the Gold Coast's 18-32 loss to the Canberra Raiders at Canberra Stadium.
+In round 9 of the 2018 season, King scored his first NRL try in the Gold Coast's 18–32 loss to the Canberra Raiders at Canberra Stadium.
+King played 12 games for the Titans as they finished 14th on the table.

 2019

 Mid-season saw King traded to the Melbourne Storm.
-In round 23 of the 2019 season, King made his Melbourne Storm debut against his former club the Gold Coast at AAMI Park.
+In round 23 of the 2019 season, King made his Melbourne Storm debut against his former club at AAMI Park.
 He had his Melbourne jersey (cap number 199) presented to him by former Melbourne player Jason Ryles.
+King finished his 2019 season playing 9 games for the Titans and 6 games for the Storm.

 2020

 In round 20 of the 2020 NRL season, King played his 50th NRL match, during the match King was placed on report for a hip drop tackle on St. George Illawarra forward Blake Lawrie.
 Due to the intent shown from King the tackle was referred straight to judiciary.
 King was later suspended for three matches by the judiciary costing himself a chance of playing in the 2020 NRL Grand Final.
 The tackle was described as being ugly and premeditated.
+King played 6 games for the Storm as they finished 2nd on the table.